Amargasaurus: Paleoecology

 Amargasaurus stems from sedimentary rocks of the La Amarga Formation, which is part of the Neuquén Basin and dates to the Barremian and late Aptian of the Early Cretaceous.
 Most vertebrate fossils, including Amargasaurus, have been found in the lowermost (oldest) part of the formation, the Puesto Antigual Member.
 This member is approximately 29 m in thickness and mainly composed of sandstones deposited by braided rivers.
 The Amargasaurus skeleton itself was recovered from a layer composed of sandy conglomerates.
 The sauropod fauna of the La Amarga Formation was diverse and included the basal rebbachisaurid Zapalasaurus, the dicraeosaurid Amargatitanis, and unnamed remains of basal titanosauriforms.
+The region was likely dominated by well-flowing coastal forests with a short dry season.
 The high diversity suggests that different sauropod species exploited different food sources in order to reduce competition.
 Basal Titanosauriforms showed proportionally longer necks, longer forelimbs, and broader tooth crowns than Dicraeosaurids and Rebbachisaurids, suggesting greater feeding heights.
 Amargasaurus probably fed above ground level at heights of up to 2.7 m, as evidenced by the anatomy of its neck and inner ear.
 Rebbachisaurids like Zapalasaurus presumably fed at ground-level, while basal Titanosauriforms exploited food sources at higher levels.

 Other dinosaurs of the La Amarga Formation include an indeterminate stegosaur; predatory dinosaurs include the small ceratosaur Ligabueino, and the presence of a large tetanuran is indicated by teeth.
 Other than dinosaurs, the formation is notable for the cladotherian mammal Vincelestes, the only mammal known from the Early Cretaceous of South America.
 Crocodylomorphs are represented by the trematochampsid Amargasuchus – the holotype of this genus was found in association with the Amargasaurus bones.